Open Graph React SEO: Fix Social Previews and Add OG Meta Tags (2026 Guide)

 Why Your React App Shows Blank Social Previews

-This is the question at the heart of every Open Graph React SEO problem, and most guides bury the answer in footnotes.
+This is the question at the heart of nearly every React Open Graph SEO problem, yet most guides bury the answer in the footnotes.

 If your React app is a classic Single Page Application, built with Create React App or plain Vite, the server sends back something like this: